39 Questions to Ask a Property Management Company

 - Timeline for when you want to start

-Now it’s our turn!
-Here are several questions to ask when reviewing and hiring property management.
+Here are the most important questions to ask when reviewing and hiring a property management company.

 - Is there a startup administration fee to hire you?
-What is the amount?
+If so, what is the amount?

 - What is the monthly management fee per unit?